dgaydukov/cert-aws/files/sa.md

 * instance-store - copy of the root instance-store volume + metadata in s3
 * ebs-boot - ebs snapshot + metadata (architecture, kernel, AMI name, description, block device mappings) Most ami are of second type (ebs-boot).
 If you need to launch new ec2 from snapshot, you should first convert snapshot into ami and then just launch ami.
+You can't remove snapshot if it has ami created from it, yet after you de-register ami you can delete snapshot.
+That means inside aws ami is just logical representation of snapshot.
 Linux AMI virtualization types
 * HVM (Hardware Virtual Machine) - means that virtualization technology using hardware extensions for faster access to resources
 * PV (paravirtual) - boot with a special boot loader called PV-GRUB, which starts the boot cycle and then chain loads the kernel specified in the menu.lst
 AMI doesn't include kernel, it's loaded from AKI (Amazon Kernel Image).
 In November 2017 new virtualization came out as Nitro (combines a KVM-based hypervisor with customized hardware (ASICs) aiming to provide a performance that is indistinguishable from bare metal machines)